Hot pot: Korea

+In Korea, jeongol and jjigae can be compared to hot pot.
+There are many variations, including budae-jjigae and kimchi-jjigae.

+The Chinese-style hot pot is transliterated as hwogwo (火鍋, 훠궈).

 Taiwan

-In Taiwanese cuisine, it is very common to eat hotpot food with a dipping sauce consisting of shacha sauce and raw egg yolk with stir-fried beef. (沙茶牛肉炉).
-One of the most authentic hotpot restaurants that locals widely praise is a hotpot restaurant called “Xiao Haozhou's sha-cha beef hot pot.”
+In Taiwanese cuisine, it is very common to eat hotpot food with a dipping sauce consisting of shacha sauce and raw egg yolk with stir-fried beef(沙茶牛肉爐).
+One of the most authentic hotpot restaurants that locals widely praise is a hotpot restaurant called "Xiao Haozhou's sha-cha beef hot pot."
 This restaurant was founded in 1949 by a man named Musheng Chen.
 The popularity of this hot pot restaurant and its unique secret recipe of sha-cha sauce has become one of the iconic sha-cha sauce brands in Taiwanese cuisine nowadays.
-Initially, this hotpot is only assorted with a light broth and dip with sha-cha source.
-Influenced by Japanese cuisine, the sha-cha source is now commonly served with raw egg yolk.
+Initially, this hotpot is only assorted with a light broth and dip with sha-cha sauce.
+Influenced by Japanese cuisine, shacha sauce is now commonly served with raw egg yolk.

-The Taiwanese also developed their Taiwanese style of chili hotpot originated from the Sichuan chili hotpot style.
+The Taiwanese also developed their own homegrown culinary sensibilities with a style of chili hotpot originated from the Szechuan chili hotpot style.
 In the Taiwanese style of chili hotpot, people who barely tolerate spicy favor are included.
 Rather than using animal offal as the main ingredient, the Taiwanese style of chili hotpot uses seafood and beef as their main ingredient due to Taiwan's location near the sea.